wp-plugins/facebook-vinyl/readme.txt

 1. Look a editor window popup.

 == Changelog ==

+= 1.0.3 =
+* So, the plugin broke...
+* Really the last update cleared your cache, and Facebook had changed their rules.
+* I don't like this, but Facebook needs the auto codes, flypaperagency.com is now acting as a proxy to grab your details and pass them back.

 = 1.0.2 =
 * Fixed the fact that the last update broke it for others.